BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 |dalmanni | 7 | female       |        533280821 | 609130602             | 97.3               | 4.9       | 2425    | 998 |

 ### **Checking Coverage is as Expected**
-* _Putting the below issue on hold as it'll likely be fixed by the Omni-C data_
 * Check hifiasm correctly identifies the homozygous and heterozygous peaks in the kmer plots, compare this to the jellyfish kmer plots as a sanity check.
   - This is true for meigenii_4, dalmanni_7
 * Issue with meigenii_5 and dalmanni_6:  "peak_hom: 23; peak_het: -1"